deulgaonkaranup/RecommendationEngine/README.md

 <b>1.
 K-Means</b>

-K-means is a method of vector quantization, which is popular for clustering analysis.
-K-means clustering aims to partition N observations into K clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
-This results is a partitioning of the data space into Voronoi cells.

-K-means algorithm originally is a NP hard problem but using some intelligent heuristics can converge to a local optimum if we are working in non-convex curving function.
-K-means clustering uses Expectation Maximization approach which is an iterative approach to converge to local Minimum.
-K-means algorithm is implemented with cluster centroids with comparable special extent and we use hard clustering i.e. documents do not overlap into multiple clusters.

 <b>Algorithm Pseudocode</b>:
 - Pick K mean vectors using labeled data
 - Calculate initial mean and allow documents to assign to different cluster contradicting the label tags.
 We do this step to   not over fit the data